viccon/sturdyc/README.md

 2024/05/09 13:22:04 Fetching value for key: key
 ```

-This is a bit tricky because how you determine if a record has been deleted is
+This is a bit tricky because how you determine if a record has been deleted
-going to vary based on your data source.
+could vary based on your data source.
 It could be a status code, zero value,
 empty list, specific error message, etc. There is no easy way for the cache to
 figure this out implicitly.